2013 Volunteer Guide Intake

 - Guides sometimes lead booked walks for groups of six or more people and for which a fee is charged.
 For example, special interest groups, organised bus tours, and visitors from the tertiary institutions or embassies may book a walk.

-- The ANBG’s stunning Red Centre Garden will be opened to the public at the end of 2013.
-Roving guides will be stationed in the area to interact with visitors.
+- The ANBG’s stunning Red Centre Garden opened to the public at the end of 2013.
+Roving guides are stationed in the area to interact with visitors.

 - Guides are sometimes called upon to represent the ANBG at public events such as Floriade.